Sancharisingh/smart-bookmark-app/README.md

 **Solution:** Added user-specific filter to the realtime subscription so it only listens to changes for the logged-in user's bookmarks.

 ### 6. OAuth Redirect to Localhost After Deployment
-**Problem:** After deploying to Vercel, clicking "Sign in with Google" redirected to localhost instead of the Vercel URL, causing "ERR_CONNECTION_REFUSED" error.
+**Problem:** After deploying to Vercel, clicking "Sign in with Google" initially redirected to localhost instead of the Vercel URL, causing "ERR_CONNECTION_REFUSED" error.

 **Solution:**
-- Created OAuth callback route handler at `app/auth/callback/route.ts` to handle the OAuth code exchange
+- Simplified the auth flow to rely on Supabase's built‑in client handling (`detectSessionInUrl`)
-- Updated OAuth sign-in to use `redirectTo: ${origin}/auth/callback`
+- Updated OAuth sign-in to use `redirectTo: origin` so the user returns to the same domain
-- Added Vercel URL to Supabase's allowed redirect URLs in Authentication → URL Configuration
+- Correctly configured **Site URL** and **Redirect URLs** in Supabase to point at the Vercel deployment (and localhost for dev)

 ## Database Setup